retaildevcrews/ngsa-asb/spikes/front-door/setup-front-door.md

                                            --zone-name $ASB_DNS_ZONE
 ```

-## Step 3: Create WAF policy and associate it with front door
+## Step 3: Create WAF policy and associate it with Front Door

+We can create a web access firewall (WAF) policy and assign it to our Front Door resource.
+Any of several managed rule sets can also be added to the WAF policy.
+In this example, the default rule set is applied.
+To see the available managed rule sets, use the Azure CLI command `az network front-door waf-policy managed-rule-definition list`.
+To see managed rule sets already added to the WAF policy, use the Azure CLI command `az network front-door waf-policy managed-rules list --policy-name [policyName] --resource-group [frontDoorResourceGroup]`.

 ```bash
 # create WAF policy - Policy name rules: [a-z,A-Z]